 The scope of the crackdown has extended beyond Zhejiang to other regions, where leaders of Christian communities have been given long prison sentences that are tied to their religious activities.
 Christian and activist Hu Shigen (胡石根), an elder in house churches in Beijing, was detained for more than one year and then sentenced to seven-and-a-half years in 2016 after a court convicted him of "subversion of state power."
-In Henan Province, pastor Zhang Shaojie (张少杰) was sentenced in 2014 to 12 years for "fraud" and "gathering a crowd to disrupt social order." and "gathering a crowd to disrupt social order."
-233
+In Henan Province, pastor Zhang Shaojie (张少杰) was sentenced in 2014 to 12 years for "fraud" and "gathering a crowd to disrupt social order" 233